pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 - `git add -A`
 - `git commit -m 'first commit'`

-**Thought question** - Why is it essential to add and commit after setting up the .gitignore?
+**Thought question** - Why is it essential to add and commit after setting up the `.gitignore` and not before?

 **Follow-up question** - How would you fix adding and committing folders and files (like `node_modules`) you did not mean to add?